 The 67,500-ton Kreml class aircraft carrier supports strategic missile carrying submarines, surface ships and maritime missile-carrying aircraft of the Russian fleet.
 The ship is capable of engaging surface, subsurface and airborne targets.
 Superficially similar to American carriers, the design is in fact "defensive" in support of SSBN bastions.
 The lack of catapults precludes launching aircraft with heavy strike loads, and the air superiority orientation of the air wing is apparent.

-Originally designated 'Black-Com-2' class (Black Sea Combatant 2), then subsequently the 'Kremlin' class, and finally redesignated 'Kuznetsov' class, these ships were sometimes also referred to as the 'Brezhnev' class.
+Originally designated in the West the 'Black-Com-2' class (Black Sea Combatant 2), then subsequently the 'Kremlin' class, and finally redesignated 'Kuznetsov' class, these ships were sometimes also referred to as the 'Brezhnev' class.
 Initially Western analysts anticipated that the ships would have a Combined Nuclear And Steam (CONAS) propulsion plant similar to the Kirov battle cruiser and the SSV-33 support/command ship.
 However the class was in fact conventionally propelled with oil-fired boilers.

 Western intelligence first detected preparations for the construction of the first ship in late 1979.
 The first public view of this ship came with the leak of the "Morrison Photos," which were the first real public look at overhead satellite imagery.
-Another leak over a decade later was a bookend to the first, showing the dismantlement of the sister ship to the carrier in the Morrison photo.
+[Another leak over a decade later was a bookend to the first, showing the dismantlement of the sister ship to the carrier in the Morrison photo].

 |Join the GlobalSecurity.org mailing list|